Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-5-Math-lib.md

 ## Description

-The goal of this assignment is to practice everything you leanred so far in lessons 1 through 4 and practice those skills making another library!
+The goal of this assignment is to practice everything you learned so far in lessons 1 through 4 and practice those skills making another library!

 ### Why this assignment?